 These are the main criteria dictating increases in muscle size, or hypertrophy — and two of them are outside your control.

-Simmer down, we’re talking gender, and the male persuasion unsurprisingly has a decided advantage when it comes to building muscle.
+Simmer down — we’re talking gender.
+The male persuasion unsurprisingly has a decided advantage when it comes to building muscle.
 That’s due in large part to far greater levels of testosterone and a higher red blood cell count among men than women, who typically have to go to more extraordinary lengths to gain size.

 Similar to the way it governs how much hair you get to keep, heredity determines how much muscle you can develop.
 Thanks to genetics, a segment of the populace is born with a higher number of type II, or fast-twitch, muscle fibers, which have the greatest potential for growth.

 The factor you can change — and the one we’ll spend much of this article focusing on — is the approach you take to your workouts overall.
 There are different protocols that distinguish lifting for mass from lifting for strength.

 How to Build Muscle: The 6 Most Important Things You Can Do